 - You are covered under another employer’s COBRA plan and the continuation period (usually 18 months) is exhausted; or

 - Loss of Medicaid, ARKids1st, or other public-assistance coverage.

 If the courts require you — the employee and the parent — to provide coverage for your dependent children, you have 30 days to change your UAMS coverage.
 The appropriate legal document must be provided.
 The same 30-day window applies when adding a child due to legal guardianship or legal custody.

 Relocation to the USA

 If your family has made a permanent move to the United States of America from another country in the last 30 days, you may add them to your medical and dental coverage.
-The appropriate travel or immigration documents must be provided to show date of entry into this country.
-If a family members lives part of the year in the U.S. and part of the year in another country, they will need to be covered for the entire year under the University’s insurances.
+The appropriate travel or immigration documents must be provided to show the date of entry into this country.
+If a family member lives part of the year in the U.S. and part of the year in another country, they will need to be covered for the entire year under the University’s insurances.

 Change in UAMS employment

 You have a 30-day window to make new benefit elections if: